manassaloi/manassaloi.github.io/_posts/2021-04-20-taking-twitter-private.markdown

 1. Once upon a time I used to be this internet warrior, posting all about Modi and the Government and how everything sucks.
 It helped me get likes.
 A lot of people laughed, but it did fuck all.
 I know I can stop tweeting about everything else in my life, and just shit on how the situation is so badly managed.
 Share thought leadership on the covid situation, but I don't know enough to add my 2c.

 2. I thought going off Twitter would help.
 Hence for 2 weeks, I did not even come here.
 I don't follow people, even through lists.
 But I don't need to read social media to know the situation is bad.
 My brother works in the civil services back in Assam.
 My mom's a doctor.
 The situation scares me.
 Every day someone or the other is getting covid.
 My main distraction: going out to play football is gone thanks to this lockdown.
 Some people doom scroll, get pissed at everything but I like to focus on what I can control.

- I don't read the news.
+I don't read the news too.

 3. Forgive me for being selfish and cracking a few jokes.
 Or talking about startups or product management.
 I know your method of dealing with the situation might be different.
 Do what makes sense to you.